Revealing The Vanished Queen by Lisbeth Campbell

 Recent Comments

-- James Davis Nicoll on Adventures in Retail!
-SFF Stories Set in Department Stores 1 min ago
+- David Duffy on Adventures in Retail!
+SFF Stories Set in Department Stores 49 mins ago

-- tjareth on Star Trek The Original Series Rewatch: “Bem” 1 min ago
+- Joybrick on Showtime’s Halo Series Casts its Captain Keyes as it Enters Production 2 hours ago

-- LY on Learn More About the Major Characters and Cast in Netflix’s The Witcher 1 min ago
+- markmaverik on A Lovecraft Cinematic Universe?
+SpecreVision Wants to Launch a Trilogy of H.P.
+Lovecraft Films 2 hours ago

-- MByerly on Adventures in Retail!
-SFF Stories Set in Department Stores 2 mins ago
+- raven on Adventures in Retail!
+SFF Stories Set in Department Stores 2 hours ago

-- Fernhunter on 5 Fictional Books Based on Real Folklore 8 mins ago
+- John Jackson Miller on You Will Believe a Hello Kitty!
+Pez Dispenser Can Fly — Ant-Man & The Wasp 2 hours ago

-- NancyLebovitz on Adventures in Retail!
-SFF Stories Set in Department Stores 10 mins ago
+- Tyler on Reading The Wheel of Time: Rand Makes a Plan and Egwene Finds a Collar in Robert Jordan’s The Shadow Rising (Part 9) 3 hours ago

-- Lisamarie on Disney Confirms ‘Hiatus’ for Star Wars Films, But Says More Shows Are in Development 18 mins ago
+- CHip on Adventures in Retail!
+SFF Stories Set in Department Stores 3 hours ago

-- Lisamarie on Leia Was Originally Going to Be “The Last Jedi” in Star Wars: The Rise of Skywalker, Says Todd Fisher 25 mins ago
+- Gareth O'Toole on Rebel Pilot Wedge Antilles Will Reportedly Return to Star Wars in The Rise of Skywalker 3 hours ago